By Avery McNew, age 8, Michigan

 “We were inspired to make these by one of our equestrian ‘neigh’bors,” says Avery’s mom, Carrie.
 “My daughter asked her what we could bring her horses for a reward after competing in the horse show, and she told us to ball up some raw oats, apples, and carrots with a dash of brown sugar, and the horses would be thrilled!
 We rushed home, and our Apple Oat Balls were born when my 2-year-old tried one and exclaimed ‘Yum!’”
 The family loves to pair these with yogurt.
 Peanut butter was added to the recipe to make the balls hold together tightly, but you can make it without it.

-1 carrot, peeled and shredded, or 1/2 cup shredded carrots (optional)
+carrot, peeled and shredded – about 1/2 cup (optional)

 Juice of 1 lemon